ololduck/self-dot-wiki/README.md

 ## Usage

 After having started `self.wiki`, go to your navigator, open up http://localhost:4000/.
-Pressing `?` will open \
+Help should be available at http://localhost:4000/help.

-http://localhost:4000/help.
+If a page is not available, you will be redirected to its edit page, which is simply `/path/to/page/edit`.

 ## Special thanks